Diagnosing and Treating Pediatric Gastrointestinal Motility Disorders

 Carlo Di Lorenzo, MD, is Chief of the Division of Pediatric Gastroenterology, Hepatology and Nutrition at Nationwide Children's Hospital where he holds the Robert F. and Edgar T. Wolfe Foundation Endowed Chair in Pediatric Gastroenterology and Professor of Clinical Pediatrics at The Ohio State University College of Medicine.

 Many kids will experience occasional bouts of constipation during their childhood.
 Chronic constipation is a slightly different, yet much more challenging condition to treat.
-Because chronic constipation can lead to long-term discomfort and loss of bowel control, it can be very stressful for both parents and kids.

-Gastroparesis is a condition where the stomach contracts less often and less powerfully, causing food and liquids to stay in the stomach for a long time
+Gastroparesis is a condition where the stomach contracts less often and less powerfully, causing food and liquids to stay in the stomach for a long time.

 Services We Offer